Client ResourcesMarketing

 Website Traffic

-Website traffic is a vital conversion metric that measures the number of users who visit your website through social media channels.
+Website traffic is a vital conversion metric that measures the number of users who visit your website through social media channels

-As a business, there’s a high chance the purpose of your social media marketing activities is to create awareness and lead potential customers to your storefront (website).
+As a business, there's a high chance that the purpose of your social media marketing activities is to create awareness and lead potential customers to your storefront (website).

 Tracking your website traffic allows you to assess the effectiveness of your social media content in driving users to explore your website further.
 Also, monitoring website traffic helps you understand the impact of your social media presence on generating interest and engagement with your products or services.